|Nutrition Facts (per serving)|

 2 cups carrots, finely grated

-Fold in the grated carrots.
+Fold in grated carrots.

-Cooled leftover cake can be wrapped tightly in plastic wrap and left on the counter for up to 3 days.
+Cooled leftover cake can be wrapped tightly in plastic wrap and left on the counter for up to three days.
 Because this cake is moist, it's just as good the next day or two.

 - You can purchase pre-shredded carrots, but they tend to be kind of dry, and it is worth shredding them yourself for the extra moisture it will impart.
 Finely grate the carrots for the best final texture.

 - Do not over-mix your batter.
 Stop mixing when you can still see a few streaks of flour in the batter and then gently fold in the carrots.